William-Lake/StrategyPatternDemo/README.md

 It was built using Eclipse, and although I haven't tested it in other IDEs I can't imagine why it wouldn't run in them.

-## Code Example

-Explain how to run the automated tests for this system

 ## Built With

 * [Eclipse](https://eclipse.org/downloads/packages/eclipse-ide-java-developers/neon3) - The Eclipse IDE